apocalypticartcollective/eft/listen.md

 - Apple podcasts: Here's an Apply bit
 - Overcast: Here's an Overcast bit

 *If you listen to a lot of podcasts, you may prefer to listen to talk-shows at a greater-than-normal speed.
-This work of fiction, read by the author, has relatively short chapters, and should be listened to at 1x speed; the reading is part of the art.
-But even if you must speed up the playback, PLEASE disable any AI feature the removes quiet spaces from the reading.
-There is still something important happening even if you can't hear words.*
+This work of fiction, read by the author, has relatively short chapters, and should be listened to at 1x speed.
+The reading is part of the art.
+If you must listen at a faster speed, at least disable any AI feature that removes quiet spaces from the reading.
+Silence is also part of the art.*

 ## RSS feed